grafana/grafana/docs/sources/administration/api-keys/index.md

 #### Before you begin

-To follow these instructions, you need one of the following:
+To follow these instructions, you need at least one of the following:

 - Administrator permissions
 - Editor permissions